-- If the timers determine that a team has exceeded a time limit, they shall report this infraction to the scribe prior to final tabulations and announcement of winners.
+- Timers shall report any timing infractions to the Deduction judges prior to final tabulations and announcement of winners.

-- Following the judging of all categories, the judges shall tabulate the judging sheets.
+- Following the judging of all categories, the scores shall be tabulated.

 - Tabulated sheets with a copy of the team’s judging sheets shall be available to the participating coaches following the awards ceremony.

 - In the event of a tie at the regional level, the scores from the Perfection of Skill and Execution of all judging sheets will be used to determine the winner.

 - At the state competition, the tie will not be broken and both teams will receive the same placement.